Which Drainage system works for you?

 Start by cleaning out all of the main drains on the farm.
 This has the benefit of getting all of the water that has been blocked up either in drains or pipe shores moving again and this alone can have a huge impact on drying out some of the fields where there was an issue.
 In fields where there is still a drainage problem it is best to investigate what is causing this.
 To do this you have to dig a pit about 1.5 metres deep and 2 metres square.
 The reason for this is to look at the soil profile underneath the surface, (a) to examine permeability of the soil, (b) is there an issue with a high water table.

 There are normally 2 types of drainage issues on farms.
 (1) A heavy permeable layer near the surface which prevents water from soaking down to the layers underneath (2) a high water table that rises during times of heavy rainfall and causes excess water rising up from underneath the soil.
 For the first one a shallow drainage system is required which involves pipe shores with 10mm to 40mm clean drainage stone and mole drains.
 Mole drains work best in a heavy clay type soils.
 Where there is a high water table deep drains work best.
 This involves inserting pipe shores at a depth of 1.5 metres with stone on top of this and a layer of top soil at the surface.
 This has the benefit of lowering the water table and drying out the soil layers underneath.
 In either drainage system there is no benefit of bringing drainage stone to the surface.
 Always cover drainage stone with a layer of good top soil about 10 inches in depth.

 In Teagasc we offer a service of doing up a detailed drainage plan which involves a farm visit and site investigation to determine what drainage system would work best.
-If anybody wants any further advice on this they can contact me Shane at 0879136814.
+If you require further information or advice, contact your Teagasc Advisor or your local Teagasc Office.